betfair-datascientists/betfair-datascientists.github.io/src/api/apiappkey.md

 !!! info "API access"
-    Customers are able to access our API to embed it into their programs and automate their strategies Please [reach out](mailto:automation@betfair.com.au) if you're an Australian or New Zealand based customer and are keen for support.
+    Customers are able to access our API to embed it into their programs and automate their strategies Please [reach out](mailto:automation@betfair.com.au) if you're an Australian based customer and are keen for support.
 ---

 ### Find your SSOID token